tf2spi/gamers-rise-up/files/opus.rst

 * The frequency distribution of the code points
 * The full range needed to decode the message

-The opus range decoder uses bytes as its code points.
+The opus range codec uses bytes as its code points.
-RFC 6716 and libopus also call code points "symbols".

 After this, the decoder can use an iterator to explore the range until it produces the message.